 I can still rejoice.

-I can I can sing in the presence of my enemies.
+I can sing in the presence of my enemies.

-And I can I can still be bold and declare the truth in front of police officer, you know, who rang us one time, and he was reprimanding me about things.
+And I can still be bold and declare the truth in front of a police officer, you know, who rang us one time.

 And I said, I came to this country not realizing actually the police would be reprimanding Christian ministers for the preaching of the gospel.

-Um this is still a Christian nation, you're supposed to supposedly, and he didn't know what to say.
+This is still a Christian nation, you're supposed to, supposedly.

-I'll be I'll be quite happy to do that.
+I'll be quite happy to do that.

-What uh the church of Jesus Christ will never die because as long as Jesus Christ is alive, his body will continue, and that's what uh it says in verse 26.
+The Church of Jesus Christ will never die because as long as Jesus Christ is alive, his body will continue.

 So there's a generational blessing.

-Um the life of a righteous man affects his children, affects society.
+The life of a righteous man affects his children, affects society.

-Um blessed, um, and it's not because of wealth, but it's because of who he has become in God, through God.
+And it's not because of wealth, but it's because of who he has become in God, through God.

-Uh so he's talking about long-term thinking as well.
+So he's talking about long-term thinking as well.

-Um the wicked are building their own empires that crumble.
+The wicked are building their own empires that crumble.

-Um they're not there anymore.
+They're not there anymore.

 Where is the Persian Empire?

-Where's the Roman Empire?
+Where is the Roman Empire?

-He preached on the fear of God, and and he he couldn't read very well, so he held his um uh his uh script in front a sermon in front of his face and with a candle in the other hand, and he was reading this sermon.
+So he held his script a sermon in front of his face and with a candle in the other hand.

-While he would read the sermon, people are falling in front of him, hundreds and hundreds of people are turning to Christ, being converted, and it had nothing to do with music because they didn't play any music or his his amazing gift of preaching, but the power of God came down, and again you can read about this, and and newspapers began writing the the town of Massachusetts is changing, it's like 1859 in um Northern Ireland.
+Hundreds and hundreds of people are turning to Christ, being converted, and it had nothing to do with music because they didn't play any music or his amazing gift of preaching.

 Have you read about the 1859 revival?

-The newspapers began writing about it because the prisons were empty, the judges had no cases to to judge in in Northern Ireland.
+The judges had no cases to judge in Northern Ireland.

-So the judges and the policemen were coming to England to find work in Northern Ireland from Northern Ireland in 1859.
+So the judges and the policemen were coming to England to find work in Northern Ireland, from Northern Ireland, in 1859.

 What's the news?

-Because every day people were going around saying, What's the news?
+Because every day people were going around saying, what's the news?

 Where has God come down today?

-And uh where is God working today?
+And where is God working today?

 It's unbelievable.